aliyun/terraform-provider-alicloud/website/docs/r/ess_scheduled_task.html.markdown

 ## Module Support

-You can use to the existing [autoscaling-rule module](https://registry.terraform.io/modules/terraform-alicloud-modules/autoscaling-rule/alicloud) to create scheduled task, different type rules and alarm task directly.
+You can use to the existing [autoscaling-rule module](https://registry.terraform.io/modules/terraform-alicloud-modules/autoscaling-rule/alicloud) to create scheduled task, different type rules and alarm task one-click.

 ## Argument Reference